IR35 and the private sector

 • IR35 is a tax rule – it doesn’t change a contractor’s status for employment law purposes.

-• New provisions regulating the use of contractors in the private sector (for medium and large businesses) were due to come into force on 6 April 2020 but, in light of the COVID-19 pandemic, they are being delayed until 6 April 2021.
+• New provisions were brought in regulating the use of contractors in the private sector (for medium and large businesses) from April 2021.
 IR35 was reformed in the public sector in April 2017.

 • new information from the changes will not be used to open investigations into PSCs for past tax years, unless fraud or criminal behaviour is suspected